codemerx/JustDecompileEngine/README.md

 - Clone the repository and open JustDecompileEngine.sln in Microsoft (r) Visual Studio (r).
 - Set your startup project to ConsoleRunner.
 - Enjoy
+- See this [getting started](http://developer.telerik.com/featured/a-look-at-the-open-source-justdecompile-engine/) post for more info.

 ## Working with JustDecompile Engine